jpotter80/mcp/PROJECT_STATUS.md

     ```

 - **Problem**: Search results are still poor.
-  - **Solution**: Adjust the `MIN_CHUNK_LENGTH` in `embedding/consolidate_data.py` and re-run the pipeline from `consolidate` onwards.
+  - **Solution**: The new `LangchainMarkdownChunker` has tunable parameters (`chunk_size`, `chunk_overlap`) in `preprocessing/config/processing_config.yaml`.
+Adjust these and re-run the pipeline from `process` onwards.

 ## Conclusion

 The project has successfully evolved from a simple preprocessing script into a complete, end-to-end hybrid search engine.
-It includes data versioning, a materialized indexing layer for performance, and a tunable hybrid search algorithm.
-The system is robust and ready for final quality assurance testing.
+It is currently undergoing a significant enhancement to its chunking logic to improve search relevance by aligning the chunking process with the embedding model's tokenization.
+The system is robust and ready for validation of the new strategy.

 ---

-**Status**: ✅ Complete
+**Status**: ⚠️ In Progress
-**Next Action**: Perform final search quality analysis.
+**Next Action**: Validate the new chunking pipeline and assess search quality.
-**Estimated Time**: 10 minutes to review search results.
+**Estimated Time**: 30 minutes to run the pipeline and review results.